 New Zealand's ambitious plan to save birds: Kill every rat

-In this March 22, 2017 photo, Wayne Linklater, a wildlife biologist at the Victoria University of Wellington, speaks during an interview in Wellington, New Zealand.
-People across New Zealand are embracing an environmental goal so ambitious it's been compared to putting a man on the moon: ridding the entire nation of every last stoat, possum and rat.
+In this March 22, 2017 photo, two shag chicks sit on a nest with their mother at Zealandia in Wellington, New Zealand.
+People across New Zealand are embracing an environmental goal so ambitious it's been compared to putting a man on the moon: ridding the entire nation of every last rat, opossum and stoat.

 Discussions